5 Reasons To Invest Overseas

 The general rule of thumb is that 20 percent of your assets should consist of international stocks.
 If you’re worried that it’s too much of a risk with the euro’s value dipping as of late, work with your financial adviser to find out which funds would be a little less risky to invest overseas.
 Some institutions, such as Artisan International or T. Rowe Price International, have good long-term records compared to other international funds, and low ongoing expenses.

-According to U.S. News, Poland, Denmark, the Czech Republic, Singapore, and Malaysia are the best countries in which to invest overseas.
-This is current as of March of 2017, but of course, you’ll want to keep up with developing economies.
+According to U.S. News, Croatia, Thailand, United Kingdom, Indonesia, India, Denmark, and Malaysia are some of the best countries in which to invest overseas.
+This is current as of 2020, but of course, you’ll want to keep up with developing economies.

-You essentially take on less risk with some investing opportunities overseas, because you have the ability to generate a cash flow in other currencies.
-Focus on those areas that are appreciating in value, like the Brazilian real.
+You essentially take on less risk with some investing opportunities overseas, because you have the ability to generate cash flow in other currencies.
+Focus on those areas that are appreciating in value, like Brazilian real estate.
 Then if anything goes south with your primary currency, not everything in your portfolio will be negatively affected.

-More than Half of the World’s Market Lies Outside the U.S.
+5. More Than Half Of The World’s Market Lies Outside The U.S.

 While the United States is known for having the biggest stock market, and for being particularly strong in investment growth, it doesn’t capture all that there is to be offered in the global market.
 Other countries are growing fast, and over half of the world’s stock market value sits outside of the United States.
 You know that saying, “Don’t put all of your eggs in one basket?”
 Why shouldn’t it apply with your portfolio as it does everywhere else?
 Having a couple of eggs in several different baskets is a great way to boost your long-term performance…and isn’t that the whole point?